Common procedures

 The first step to building TrustCore SDK code is to add it to the application’s development environment.

-Extract the distribution package ZIP file to any directory retaining the original directory structure.
+Extract ZIP archive to any directory.
+Make sure to retain the original directory structure.

-The following table lists a typical directory structure that is created under the mss installation directory:
+Review the resulting directory tree.
+The following table lists a typical directory structure that is created under the mss

 Directory | Purpose |